 are dug up each year by those hunting Caddo pots.
 Grave robbers

 often trespass on private, state, or federal lands and dig

 Arkansas, Oklahoma, Louisiana, and Texas all have laws affording some legal protection to "unmarked graves."
 In Texas, these legal protections fall under the recently amended Health and Safety Code of Texas and the Texas Administrative Code.
 Today, most professional archeologists in Texas do hold the view that human graves, marked or unmarked, Indian or Anglo-American, historic or prehistoric, Christian or non-Christian, should be protected by law and left unmolested except when unavoidable or with particularly good cause, such as a significant research question that can only be answered by studying graves.
 In such cases archeologists should work with descendant communities to reach an equitable compromise between scientific and humanistic concerns.
 Such a compromise is not always possible.

 While all Caddo people may not have the same

 attitude toward the graves of their ancestors, most believe

-the resting places of their ancestors should be left undisturbed
+the resting places of their ancestors are sacred and should be left undisturbed

 out of respect for their memory.
 One of the most remarkable

-things about ancient Caddo cemeteries is that one grave rarely
+things about ancestral Caddo cemeteries is that one grave rarely

 intrudes into another, even in cases where the burials were